Alluxio/alluxio/docs/en/compute/Spark-On-Kubernetes.md

 Note:
 - By default, Alpine Linux does not contain the native libraries required to create an EPOLL mode netty channel.
-On linux distributions or docker images with the native libraries included, EPOLL can be used by removing the properties `alluxio.*.network.netty.channel` from the Spark executor java options.
+On linux distributions or Docker images with the native libraries included, EPOLL can be used by removing the properties `alluxio.*.network.netty.channel` from the Spark executor java options.
 - With `NIO` channels, short-circuit access is not available and may decrease performance.